 Low Start-Up Costs

 Many farmers are surprised by how affordable growing microgreens is.
-An indoor setup requires a few additional pieces of equipment, but most are simple to find and affordable.
-Microgreen seeds should be started in nutrient-rich soil and can be grown in any container that provides space for root development.
-Many microgreen farmers choose to open a farm as a hobby or second income source and find they can purchase required items for less than $50.
-This makes microgreen farming an easy and profitable farming operation.
+An indoor setup requires a few basic pieces of equipment such as a grow rack, LED lights, and a harvest table, but most are simple to find and affordable.
+I provide links to all of supplies I recommend for beginners in my Free Quick Start Guide.
+Microgreen seeds can be grown in soil (or soil-less) media or on grow pads, though I highly recommend the former over the latter.
+They can be grown in any container that provides space for root development, but 1020 trays are the industry standard and what we recommend for those serious about starting a business.
+Many microgreen farmers choose to open a farm as a hobby or second income source and find they can purchase all the required items for less than $500.
+This makes microgreen farming an easy and profitable farming operation to get underway!

 Is Growing Microgreens Profitable?

 People worldwide are more and more realizing the benefits of incorporating leafy greens and microgreens into their diet, which means the demand is continuing to rise.
 And we are also seeing more and more challenges and crop loss of outdoor grown vegetable, so the future of agriculture really is going indoors.
 When the low cost of starting up a microgreens farm is factored in, the result is a formula for a profitable business opportunity.
 I mean you are selling these 1020 flats for $20-$40 and they only cost $3-$5 to produce – that is an incredible profit margin!